MicrosoftDocs/dynamics365smb-docs/business-central/shopify/get-started.md

 ## Prerequisites for Shopify

 You must have:

-- A Shopify account.
+- A Shopify account
-- A Shopify online store.
+- A Shopify online store

-Learn more about how to create Shopify trials and recommended settings at [Creating and Setting Up Shopify Account](shopify-account.md).
+For more information on how to create Shopify trials and recommended settings, go to [Creating and Setting Up Shopify Account](shopify-account.md).

 ## Prerequisites for Business Central

 - Make sure that the **[Shopify Connector](https://go.microsoft.com/fwlink/?linkid=2196238)** app is installed.

   The app is pre-installed for all new sign-ups and trials.
-Learn more about installing apps from AppSource at [Installing and Uninstalling Extensions] (../ui-extensions-install-uninstall.md#install).
+Learn more about installing apps from AppSource at [Installing and Uninstalling Extensions](../ui-extensions-install-uninstall.md#install).
 Follow the steps listed below if you don't have [!INCLUDE[prod_short](../includes/prod_short.md)].

 - Ensure that user has enough permissions.
 Shopify Connector is covered by the *Shopify – Admin (SHPFY – ADMIN)* permission set.
 Learn more at [Create Users According to Licenses](../ui-how-users-permissions.md) and [Assign Permissions to Users and Groups](../ui-define-granular-permissions.md)